What is Change Management?

 The definition of change management is a systematic approach to supporting employees and teams as an organization transitions to new processes, tools, or initiatives.

-Making even a small change in an organization can lead to anxiety, fear, and frustration among the affected staff if these changes are not rolled out properly.
+Making even a small change in an organization can lead to anxiety, fear, and frustration among the affected staff if not rolled out properly.
 A well-thought-out change management process can help a company make needed adjustments smoothly and successfully.

-This is why companies need a structured approach for implementing change.
 A business should view any organizational adjustment—even if it is mostly technical in nature, such as migrating to a new software platform—in terms of how that change is going to affect its people.
-Without a plan for communicating to the team why the change is positive, and supporting them during the transition, implementing any change will have far less chance of success.
+Without a plan to communicate to the team why the change is positive and support them during the transition, implementing any change will have far less chance of success.

 - It makes a smooth, successful transition more likely.